PacificZenA/EchoWatch/README.md

 ```

-📦 Outputs
-All logs saved under /output/*.csv with fields:
+📦 Outputs: All logs saved under /output/*.csv with fields:

-🧠 Author
-Created by Alex Tang for ethical AI research and digital public safety.
+🧠 Author: Created by Alex Tang for ethical AI research and digital public safety.

-"I’d rather prevent one tragedy than debug a thousand after the fact."
+"I'd rather prevent one tragedy than debug a thousand after the fact."

-📜 Changelog
-[v0.6.2] - 2025-04-21
+🗒️ Changelog [v0.6.2] - 2025-04-21

 ✅ Added Pastebin and 4plebs (Selenium-based) scanners

 🧠 Upgraded threat_phrases.txt with 30+ intent phrases

 🧹 Removed deprecated direct 4chan scanner due to ongoing breach

-🛡️ Scanned live platforms, no threats detected (空军)
+🛡️ Scanned live platforms, no threats detected （空军）